 Breckenridge is the quintessential North American ski town.
-With an impressive ski area spread across five excellent mountains, an efficient lift system and pastel-painted Victorian Buildings that line the streets in the historic mining village, you have one of the best all round ski towns in North America.
+With an impressive ski area spread across five excellent mountains, an efficient lift system and pastel-painted Victorian-era shop fronts that line the historic Main Street, you have one of the best all round ski towns in North America.

-On the slopes Breckenridge is a well balanced ski resort with Peak 10 offering upper intermediate skiing, Peak 9 offering beginner and low intermediate level skiing.
+On the slopes Breckenridge is a well balanced ski resort with Peak 10 offering advanced intermediate skiing.
+Peak 9 offers beginner and intermediate skiing.
 Peak 8 offers steeper skiing and open bowls and Peak 7 has some fantastic cruising.
-For the more serious skier, the top of Peak 6 offers open bowl skiing and the top of Peak 7 is served by the highest chairlift in North America, the Imperial Express.
+For the more serious skier, the top of Peak 6 offers open bowl skiing and the top of Peak 8 is served by the highest chairlift in North America, the Imperial Express.

-The resort has a fantastic snow record and is one of the first resorts in the USA to open every season, staying open well into May – perfect if you’re looking for snow-sure slopes for your Easter ski trip.
+The resort has a fantastic snow record due to its altitude and is one of the first resorts in the USA to open every season, staying open well into May – perfect if you’re looking for snow-sure slopes for your Easter ski trip.

 There are three main base areas in Breckenridge; Beaver Run on the lower slopes of Peak 9, the Village, located a few hundred yards below the Quicksilver Super 6 Chairlift at the base of Peak 9 and Breckenridge station located in downtown Breckenridge with access to Peak 8 using the Breckenridge Connect Gondola.